 Contribution supports community and economic development in Slate Belt Boroughs of Bangor, Pen Argyl, Portland, and Wind Gap

-Nestlé Waters announced a $2,500 donation to Slate Belt Rising, a program of Community Action Committee of the Lehigh Valley (CACLV), to support its work of fostering comprehensive community and economic development in the Slate Belt Boroughs of Bangor, Pen Argyl, Portland, and Wind Gap.
+Nestlé Waters announced a $2,500 donation to Slate Belt Rising, a program of Community Action Lehigh Valley (Community Action), to support its work of fostering comprehensive community and economic development in the Slate Belt Boroughs of Bangor, Pen Argyl, Portland, and Wind Gap.
 Slate Belt Rising brought together the four boroughs to collaborate and amplify their collective voices to help strengthen their ability to compete with other communities for investment.

 “As a member of the Slate Belt community, Nestlé Waters was pleased to support the work of Slate Belt Rising,” said Eric Andreus, Natural Resource Manager at Nestlé Waters North America Inc. “The Slate Belt community has a rich history, and the work being done by Slate Belt Rising is strengthening the community through several important initiatives.
 We are proud to be a part of making a positive impact in the region.”